aburousan/azaz/Pages/Physics/papers/hernquist1987/03_treecode.md

 $$

 \note{
     This is the single most important structural fact about the whole method, and it is easy to skate past.
-Because we expand about the centre of mass, the first correction to "treat it as a point" is not of order $s/d$ — it is of order $(s/d)^2$.
+Because we expand about the centre of mass, the first correction to "treat it as a point" is not of order $s/d$ but of order $(s/d)^2$.
 We get an entire order of accuracy for **free**, just by choosing the expansion centre sensibly.
 If we had expanded about the geometric centre of the cell instead, there would be a dipole term and the method would be far worse.
 }

-**$n=2$, the quadrupole.** This is the first term that actually survives, so it deserves care.
+**$n=2$, the quadrupole.** The first term that actually survives, so I am going slowly here.
 Again using $s_k\cos\gamma_k = \hat n\cdot\vec s_k$:

 $$
 s_k^2\,\frac{3\cos^2\gamma_k - 1}{2} = \frac{3(\hat n\cdot\vec s_k)^2 - s_k^2}{2}